Good and Bad Passwords How-To

 figures are used but that is not relevant here.
 I assume the "e" stands for

 exponent.
-The plus sign means a positive exponent; the decimal point, plus as
+The plus sign means a positive exponent; the decimal point, is

 The number after the plus sign tells us how many places to move the decimal

 point.
-If it's 6, it's for a number between one million and one not quite
+If it's 6, it's for a number between one million and one just under

-large enough to round up to an even 10 million.
-7 is for 10 to just under
+10 million.
+7 is for 10 million to just under

 a hundred million.
-9 is for one billion to just under ten, and 11 for 100
+9 is for one billion to just under ten billion, and 11 for 100

 Top of Page -